· Programming · 12 min read

 If your gym runs mixed-ability classes, and almost every gym does, the scaling problem is costing you in ways that do not show up on a spreadsheet.

 Members who leave after two months because they never felt like the workout was for them.
 Coaches who burn out trying to be everything to everyone.
-Class quality that swings based on who is on the floor.
+Class quality that shifts every time the coaching staff rotates, because each coach is running their own scaling system.
 A vague feeling that something could be better, but the programming is fine, so what is it?

 It is scaling.
 It has always been scaling.

 The fix is not better coaches.
 It is not better programming.
-It is a better system for delivering that programming to every member in the room.
+It is a better system for delivering each member an individual workout drawing from their proven capabilities.

 See what 7 levels looks like on a real workout.
 Download "One Workout, 7 Ways," a single workout written at all 7 levels with coaching notes.
 Get the free guide →